chcko/chcko/README.rst

     https://github.com/chcko/chcko-r

-``chcko`` wants to collect problems, usable by students with or without learn coaches around the world.
+``chcko`` wants to collect science problems, usable by students with or without learn coaches around the world, as an infrastructure.
-An infrastructure.

-``chcko`` makes it easy to compose a problem set for students, it checks the answers and gives the results.

-The focus is on collecting science problems not about code or format.

-The problem packages are python packages. the whole system can be installed locally too.
+The content packages are python packages.

+``chcko`` can be installed locally, too.

 URL
 ===